aWildElephant/unoriginal-rdbms/README.md

 ## Next steps

+- Always hash smallest table when executing a hash join
+- Remove filters with always true predicate from the "optimized" plan
 - Fix TODOs
 - Implement a tool to display the plan of a query, implement the explain statement to retrieve the plan without debugging
-- Remove filters with always true predicate from the "optimized" plan
-- Improve evaluation of formulas: filter nodes are a lot slower than they should be
+- Improve evaluation of formulas: filter and map nodes are a lot slower than they should be
 - Improve loading speed of the TPC-H scale factor 1 dataset (currently around 2 minute)

 ## F.A.Q.